 TSDF and Rejected Shipments:

 If the TSDF cannot accept the waste shipment, or part of the waste shipment, they may reject the waste either back to the waste Generator or to an alternate TSDF.
 Please see the instructions for rejected waste loads, Box 18 in Chapter 4.
-It is highly recommended for the TSDF to call the Hazardous Waste Manifest & Reporting Section at (518) 402-8730 for further guidance on reporting rejected waste shipments.
+It is highly recommended for the TSDF to call the Resource Management Section at (518) 402-8730 for further guidance on reporting rejected waste shipments.

 TSDF Unmanifested Waste Reports:

 Upon receipt of an unmanifested shipment of hazardous waste, the TSDF must determine the reason why the shipment is not accompanied by a manifest.

 If the reason the shipment is unmanifested is that it originated from a conditionally exempt small quantity generator or the shipment is transported in whole or in part by a rail or water (bulk) transporter and the requirements of section 372.7 of this Title are satisfied, then the TSDF must accept the waste for treatment, storage or disposal.

 If the shipment was transported in whole or in part by a rail or water (bulk) transporter and the manifest is not received by the TSDF within fifteen (15) calendar days of receipt of the shipment, the TSDF must file an unmanifested waste report with the Department within fifteen (15) calendar days of receipt of the shipment.